nodejs/node/doc/api/util.md

     to be displayed on a new line.
 It will also add new lines to text that is longer than `breakLength`.
 If set to a number, the most `n` inner elements are united on a single line as long as all properties fit into `breakLength`.
+Short array elements are also grouped together.
 Note that no text will be reduced below 16 characters, no matter the `breakLength` size.
-For more information, see the example below.
-    **Default:** `true`.
+    For more information, see the example below. **Default:** `true`.
   * `sorted` {boolean|Function} If set to `true` or a function, all properties of an object, and `Set` and `Map` entries are sorted in the resulting string.
 If set to `true` the [default sort][] is used.
 If set to a function,